LiweiHou/awesome-continual-learning/README.md

 * (BMVC 24) CLIP with Generative Latent Replay: a Strong Baseline for Incremental Learning

 ## Regularization-based
+> restrict changes of model’s parameters to avoid inference with previously learned tasks .

 * (ICML 17) Continual Learning through Synaptic Intelligence
 * (ECCV 18) Memory Aware Synapses: Learning What (Not) to Forget